You (Almost) Can't Beat Brute Force for 3-Matroid Intersection: A Lower Bound for Oracle -Matroid Intersection

 Conversely, assume that $I$ is a ``no''-instance.
 Then, for every $S \subseteq [n]$ it holds that $S \notin \cF$.
 Therefore, for every $T \subseteq \gr$ it holds that $T \notin \cG$.
 Hence, by \Cref{lem:properties}, for every SU matrix $L \in \N^{N \times d}$ it holds that $\textnormal{\textsf{bases}}(\cI^{\cG}_{L},\cI_{L,1},\ldots, \cI_{L,d}) = \emptyset$.
 It follows that, for every SU matrix $L \in \N^{N \times d}$, $R_L(I)$ is a ``no''-instance. \end{proof}

-We use \Cref{lem:reductionHelp} to prove \Cref{thm:3MIMain} and a similar lower bound for an explicitly encoded $\ell$-MI problem with no oracles (see the details in \Cref{sec:encoded}).
+We use \Cref{lem:reductionHelp} to prove \Cref{thm:3MIMain}.
 Intuitively, in the proof of \Cref{thm:3MIMain} we show that given an algorithm $\cA$ for $\ell$-MI (for some $\ell \geq 3$) which uses a relatively small number of queries to the given membership oracles, we can decide an oracle-ES instance $I = (n,k,\cF)$ using a small number of queries to the membership oracle of $\cF$.
 This is accomplished simply by constructing all the reduced instances of $I$ (and two more corner cases) and verifying if one of them is a ``yes''-instance for $\ell$-MI.
 Since the number of SU matrices is relatively small compared to the number of possibilities for $\cF$, using \Cref{lem:EmptySet} we obtain a strong lower bound on the number of queries required for such an algorithm $\cA$.

 \thmMI*

 \begin{proof}

 Let $\ell \geq 3$ and $d = \ell -1$.
 Consider a randomized algorithm $\cA$ which decides oracle $\ell$-MI in $f(m) \geq 1$ queries to the given membership oracles, where $m$ is the number of elements in the ground set of the given matroids, and $f$ is some function.
 Using $\cA$ we construct an algorithm $\cB$ that decides the oracle-Empty Set (oracle-ES) problem.
 Let $n \in \N$ such that $n^{\frac{1}{\ell-1}} \in \N$ and $n^{\frac{1}{\ell-1}} \geq 2$.
 Also, let $I = (n,k,\cF)$ be an oracle-ES instance with a universe of size $n$.
 Define Algorithm $\cB$ on input $I$ as follows.